 This conference will bring together leading researchers and policymakers to discuss recent research on taxing personal income and wealth with relevance for developing countries.
 The keynote address will be delivered by Wojciech Kopczuk, Professor of Economics and International and Public Affairs at Columbia University.

-Individual income taxes are a key source of revenue in high-income countries, and the primary tool for redistribution via the tax system.
-In lower-income countries, however, taxing individual income and wealth is challenging.
-Many individuals in the lower part of the income distribution operate outside of the formal sector, and those in the upper part of the distribution have diverse sources of non-wage income, which can be de jure or de facto untaxed.
-We invite submissions featuring empirical or theoretical analyses of personal income taxes (PAYE), property taxes, wealth taxes, withholding taxes and topics related to taxing high net-worth individuals.
-A unique feature of the conference will be the blending of frontier academic research with the practical experience of policy makers.
+Individual income taxes are a major source of government revenue in high-income countries, and the primary tool for redistribution via the tax system.
+In lower-income countries, however, taxing individual income and wealth can be challenging.
+Many individuals in the lower part of the income distribution operate outside of the formal sector, while those in the upper part of the distribution often have diverse sources of non-wage income that can be de jure or de facto untaxed.
+These challenges can lead to a critical shortfall in government revenue, hampering the state’s ability to fund essential development programs and reduce inequalities.

 For more information about the conference and to register visit the World Bank website.